caco3/MeteoSwiss-Forecast/README.md

 :exclamation: Within the docker container, the UTC offset is always 0!
 To work around this, set the environment variable `UTC_OFFSET`.

 ## Export Docker Container
-`sudo docker save meteoswiss-forecast > meteoswiss-forecast.tar`
+`sudo docker save meteoswiss-forecast > ../meteoswiss-forecast.tar`

 # Legal